FCBGP/fcbgp-protocol/draft-wang-sidrops-fcbgp-protocol.md

 --- abstract

 This document defines an extension, Forwarding Commitment BGP (FC-BGP), to the Border Gateway Protocol (BGP).
 FC-BGP provides security for the path of Autonomous Systems (ASs) through which a BGP UPDATE message passes.
 Forwarding Commitment (FC) is a cryptographically signed segment to certify an AS's routing intent on its directly connected hops.
-Based on FC, FC-BGP aims to build a secure inter-domain system that can simultaneously authenticate the AS_PATH attribute in the BGP UPDATE message.
+Based on FC, FC-BGP aims to build a secure inter-domain system that can simultaneously authenticate the AS_PATH attribute in the BGP UPDATE message and alleviate route leaks in the BGP routing system.
 The extension is backward compatible, which means a router that supports the extension can interoperate with a router that doesn't support the extension.

 --- middle

-# Introduction
+# Introduction {#Introduction}

-The FC-BGP mechanism described in this document aims to ensure that advertised routes in BGP {{RFC4271}} are authentic.
+The FC-BGP mechanism described in this document aims to ensure that advertised routes in BGP {{RFC4271}} are authentic and alleviate the BGP route leaks.
 FC-BGP accomplishes this by introducing a new optional, transitive, and extended length path attribute called FC (Forwarding Commitment) to the BGP UPDATE message.
 This attribute can be used by an FC-BGP-compliant BGP speaker (referred to hereafter as an FC-BGP speaker) to generate, propagate, and validate BGP UPDATE messages to enhance security.
 In other words, when the BGP UPDATE message travels through an FC-BGP-enabled AS, it adds a new FC based on the AS order in AS_PATH.
 Subsequent ASs can then utilize the list of FCs in the BGP UPDATE message to ensure that the advertised path is consistent with the AS_PATH attribute.
+And as a complementary of {{RFC9234}}, it can also alleviate the BGP route leaks.

 BGPsec is a path-level authentication approach described in {{RFC8205}}.
 It replaces the AS_PATH attribute, which is used to record the sequence of autonomous systems (ASes) that a BGP update has traversed, with the non-transitive BGPsec_Path attribute.
 However, when a peer does not support BGPsec, the BGPsec_Path attribute will be downgraded to the standard AS_PATH attribute, losing the security benefits BGPsec provides.
 In contrast, FC-BGP (Forwarding Commitment BGP) preserves the AS_PATH attribute and introduces an additional list of signed messages called Forwarding Commitments.
 Each Forwarding Commitment (FC) is a publicly verifiable code certifying the correctness of a three-hop pathlet.
 FC-BGP builds its path authentication based on these FCs.